Asian-Pacific Economic Literature

 Read the top Asian-Pacific Economic Literature articles online:

-A review of corporate governance in China
+A review of earnings management in China and its implications

 Jingjing Yang, Jing Chi and Martin Young